 The Distillery District is one of Toronto’s best-loved attractions and neighborhoods, a hit with both locals and visitors to the city.
 Pedestrian-only cobblestone streets are made for aimless wandering and in addition to shops and restaurants, the area is home to several noteworthy art galleries.
 Corkin Gallery is a 10,000 square foot space representing a variety of artists who work in mediums ranging from photography to sculpture, Arta Gallery is home to a large collection of contemporary work by both Canadian and international artists and Thompson Landry Gallery specializes in Quebec artists and sculptors, to name a few on-site galleries.

 The fast pace of restaurants, bars and galleries opening on and around Ossington has slowed somewhat over the past few years, but there are still some galleries to found in this popular Toronto neighborhood.
 Loop Gallery is where you’ll find a broad spectrum of work comprised of everything from painting and printmaking, to photography, sculpture, textiles and more.
-You can also find Le Gallery, Milk Glass Co. (a gallery and event space) and Inter/Access in the area.
+You can also find Le Gallery, Milk Glass Co. (a gallery and event space) and Stephen Bulger Gallery in the area.

 Junction Triangle and Around